resurfaceio/logger-ruby/README.md

 'run' statement.

     require 'resurfaceio/all'                   # add this line
-    use HttpLoggerForRack, url: '$DEMO'         # add this line run <...>                                   # this was already there
+    use HttpLoggerForRack, url: 'DEMO'          # add this line run <...>                                   # this was already there, no changes

 Usage data will now be logged here:
 [https://demo-resurfaceio.herokuapp.com/messages](https://demo-resurfaceio.herokuapp.com/messages)